f1amy/sappy/README.md

 # Sappy
-Repository of the minesweeper game on python.
+Repository of a simple graphic game of a minesweeper in Python.
+The Tkinter library is used as a graphics.